-Portfolio Problems are now a graded portion of math courses in grades 6 - 12.
-These problems are puzzling, complex, often application-based problems that accompany each Math Unit.
+Portfolio Problems are an optional graded portion of math courses in grades 6 - 12.
+These problems are puzzling, complex, and often application-based problems that accompany each Math Unit.
 They are scored on a 0-2 scale, with half-point increments possible.
-Students are expected to complete at least one Portfolio Problem for each unit.
-In cases where a student understandably did not complete a Portfolio Problem within a unit, the teacher can mark this student as “Exempt” from receiving a Portfolio Problem score in that unit.
 In cases where a student completes multiple Portfolio Problems within a unit, we recommend that the teacher enter the highest score the student received as their score for that unit in order to honor the best work that the student completed.

 The following rubric is used to score a Portfolio Problem.